patengelbert/mediator-bot/README.md

 Using:
 * Speech Recognition - voice recognition, determining if multiple people are talking and split into separate channels, produce transcript, determine volume level and tone of conversation
-* Face Recognition - match face with name and speech, additional detection of speaking
 * Processing - determine the balance of the discussion, decide what actions by the robot are required, display visual representation of conversation statistics
 * Robot - gestures and speech to direct conversation, interaction (e.g. turn head towards speaker)
+* User Interface - display useful stats, display setup options

 Possible test - hold two separate meetings, one with a human mediator and one with the mediator-bot, gather participants' opinions on which was preferred.